Restless Legs In Children

 Restless legs may be connected to diet.
 You should check to make sure that your child is eating a well-balanced healthy diet.
 Talk to your doctor if you feel that diet could be an issue.

 It can be difficult to diagnose and treat restless legs in children.
 Doctors have the knowledge and tools necessary to make the call on if your child has RLS or not and they can provide treatment options.
-Non-medicinal treatments are used first but your child may need medication if the problem persists or is too severe.
+Non-medicinal treatments are used first.